Yogurt: History

-Some accounts suggest that Mughal Indian emperor Akbar's cooks would flavor yogurt with mustard seeds and cinnamon.
-Another early account of a European encounter with yogurt occurs in French clinical history: Francis I suffered from a severe diarrhea which no French doctor could cure.
-His ally Suleiman the Magnificent sent a doctor, who allegedly cured the patient with yogurt.
-Being grateful, the French king spread around the information about the food that had cured him.

 Until the 1900s, yogurt was a staple in diets of people in the Russian Empire (and especially Central Asia and the Caucasus), Western Asia, South Eastern Europe/Balkans, Central Europe, and the Indian subcontinent.
 Stamen Grigorov (1878–1945), a Bulgarian student of medicine in Geneva, first examined the microflora of the Bulgarian yogurt.
 In 1905, he described it as consisting of a spherical and a rod-like lactic acid-producing bacteria.
 In 1907, the rod-like bacterium was called Bacillus bulgaricus (now Lactobacillus delbrueckii subsp. bulgaricus).
 The Russian biologist and Nobel laureate Ilya Mechnikov, from the Institut Pasteur in Paris, was influenced by Grigorov's work and hypothesized that regular consumption of yogurt was responsible for the unusually long lifespans of Bulgarian peasants.
 Believing Lactobacillus to be essential for good health, Mechnikov worked to popularize yogurt as a foodstuff throughout Europe.

-Isaac Carasso industrialized the production of yogurt.
-In 1919, Carasso, who was from Ottoman Salonika, started a small yogurt business in Barcelona, Spain, and named the business Danone ("little Daniel") after his son.
-The brand later expanded to the United States under an Americanized version of the name: Dannon.
+Industrialization of yogurt production is credited to Isaac Carasso, who, in 1919, started a small yogurt business in Barcelona, Spain, naming the business Danone ("little Daniel") after his son.
+The brand later expanded to the United States under an Americanized version of the name, Dannon.
 Yogurt with added fruit jam was patented in 1933 by the Radlická Mlékárna dairy in Prague.